sep-sh/boghrat/README.md

-# Discount Calculation Function
+# Discount Calculation Function + Angular Test Project

+# Discount Calculation Pipe

-This function applies tiered discounts to a given price, handling multiple steps dynamically.
+This pipe applies tiered discounts to a given price, handling multiple steps "dynamically".
 It is designed to be flexible and can handle any number of discount steps with different percentages, maximum, and minimum discount values.

 ## Discount Structure